-Comparison of the Three Months Ended April 29, 2012 and May 1, 2011
+Comparison of the Three Months Ended July 29, 2012 and July 31, 2011

 We report results on the basis of 52 and 53 week periods and end our fiscal year on the last Sunday in January.
 The other quarters generally end on the last Sunday of April, July and October.
 All quarters consist of 13 weeks, except for one 14-week quarter in 53-week years.
-The first quarter of fiscal years 2013 and 2012 each consisted of 13 weeks.
+The second quarter of fiscal years 2013 and 2012 each consisted of 13 weeks.

-Our estimates of sales by major end-market are detailed below:
+Our sales by major end-market are detailed below: